zacbir/neverendingpretending.net/content/2022-01-04-what-i-ran-or-played-in-2021.markdown

+Title: What I Ran or Played in 2021
 Date: 2022-01-04 12:39

-# What I Ran or Played in 2021
+Slug: what-i-ran-or-played-in-2021
+Tags: RPG

 In preparation for this blog, I thought it might be wise to talk about some of the games I ran or played in 2021.
 The year started off strong as we were still in the throes of COVID's first lockdown and vaccines weren't yet available.
 I was playing RPGs roughly five nights a week with a good mix as GM and as player.
 As summer approached and the world seemed to be waking up a bit, sessions dropped to three or fewer times per week.
 In that time, I ran or played the following systems/settings:

 ## Ran